Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Experiments and results

-\textbf{Perturbations.} In the third set, we fix $P=3$ and $\bar{\autlev}=0.6$ for the same total average demand.
-We evaluate what happens when we enable accidents and noise in the demand.
-We assume the standard deviations of the demand noise are $\demandhum/10$ and $\demandaut/10$ for human-driven and autonomous vehicles, respectively.
-We set the probability of accidents such that the expected frequency of accidents is $1$ per $100$ minutes, and clearing out an accident takes $30$ minutes on average \cite{houstontranstar2018}.
-As it can be seen from Fig.~\ref{fig:experiment_fig2}~(b), the RL agent successfully handles the perturbations due to accidents and noisy demands.
-This plot also shows how accidents perturb the system.
-To give a clearer picture, we provide detailed information about the system states in Fig.~\ref{fig:experiment_fig3}, which shows the number of cars in each cell as well as the queue lengths over time.
-The small oscillations, which occur even after the effect of the accidents disappear (after fifth hour), are due to noisy demand and the discretization of cells.
-With selfish routing, the vehicles tend to not use the longest road.
-They use it only when there is an accident in another road (around first hour) or the other two roads are congested (around fourth hour).
+\textbf{Accidents.} In the third set, we fix $|\pathset|=3$ and $\bar{\autlev}=0.6$ for the same total average demand and enable accidents.
+As before, the expected frequency of accidents is $1$ per $100$ minutes, and clearing out an accident takes $30$ minutes on average.
+Fig.~\ref{fig:experiment_fig2}~(b) shows the RL policy successfully handles accidents, indicating a good generalization performance by the RL controller.
+To give a clearer picture, we provide the space-time diagrams and the detailed information about the system states of a sample run in Figs.~\ref{fig:space_time_diagram} and \ref{fig:experiment_fig3}, respectively.
+Fig.~\ref{fig:space_time_diagram} shows that selfish routing causes congestion by not utilizing the third route, whereas RL can avoid congestion and handle accidents.
+Fig.~\ref{fig:experiment_fig3} shows the number of cars in each cell as well as the queue lengths over time.
+The small oscillations, which occur even after the effect of the accidents disappear (between third and fourth hours), are due to noisy demand and the discretization of cells.
+With selfish routing, the vehicles use the longest path only when there is an accident in another path (around first and third hours) or the other two paths are congested (third and fifth hours).
 In contrast, RL makes good use of the network and leads to altruistic behavior.
-It also handles the accidents by effectively altering the routing of autonomous cars (around fourth hour, autonomous cars start using the first route until the accident is cleared).
+It also handles the accidents by effectively altering the routing of autonomous cars (around third hour, autonomous cars start using the first route until the accident in the third route is cleared).
 Hence, it manages to stabilize the queue and prevent congestion.
-We provide video visualizations of this run in the supplementary material.
+We provide video visualizations of this run at \url{https://youtu.be/XwdSJuUb09o}.